Housebound (2014 film): Plot

-When Kylie and Amos discover that her neighbour uses a retainer, Kylie breaks into the man's house as she attempts to take his retainer.
+When Kylie and Amos discover that her neighbour uses a denture, Kylie breaks into the man's house and she attempts to take his denture.
 After she flees back home and hides in the basement, she panics and accidentally stabs Graeme.
 Amos attempts to break into her neighbour's house next but the neighbour says that he is not the killer.
 He tells the story of a young savant, Eugene, whom he adopted.
 Eugene is an expert at mechanics and electronics, and disappeared a year before the killing, though the neighbour believes him to be responsible.

-Kylie discovers Eugene's secret hallways in their house.
-She and Amos converge at the police station, and Amos corroborates her wild stories of a serial killer living in the hidden passageways.
-However, the police find no evidence, and Dennis convinces all involved that it would be best if Kylie were institutionalized.
-Once Dennis reveals that he wears a retainer, Kylie becomes suspicious of him.
+Kylie discovers Eugene's secret hallways in their house and comes face to face with Eugene.
+After narrowly escaping, Kylie converges with Amos at the police station, and Amos corroborates her wild stories of a serial killer living in the hidden passageways.
+However, the police find no evidence, and Dennis convinces all involved that it would be best if Kylie were institutionalised.
+Once Dennis reveals that he wears a partial denture, Kylie becomes suspicious of him.
 When she confronts him with evidence that he was an intern at the halfway house, he attempts to kill Miriam and Kylie, while incapacitating Amos.
 Kylie and Miriam flee into the secret tunnels, where they encounter Eugene.

-Realizing that their paranormal activity has been Eugene all this time, they are at first frightened but realize that he is friendly.
+Realising that their paranormal activity has been Eugene all this time, they are at first frightened but realise that he is friendly.
 Dennis stabs Eugene, knocks out Kylie, and begins to strangle Miriam.
 Eugene wakes Kylie and hands her a weapon, which she uses to stab Dennis.
 Eugene throws a switch, and high voltage explodes Dennis' head.
 Months later, all have recovered, Amos removes Kylie's ankle monitor, and Eugene has seemingly become an accepted (albeit mostly unseen) member of the household.